 A well proven design to keep your toes warm

-When looking to buy winter kicks, the most important thing is fit.
+When looking to buy the best winter cycling shoes, the most important thing is fit.
 A shoe that hurts your feet at room temperature is going to be exponentially worse in the cold.

-Road shoes are traditionally based around a three-bolt cleat — or four if you swing for Speedplay — however lots of winter shoes come with provisions for two-hole cleats.
+The best cycling shoes for road cycling are traditionally based around a three-bolt cleat — or four if you swing for Speedplay — however lots of winter shoes come with provisions for two-hole cleats.
 I'll take that one step further and say you should consider looking into winter mountain bike shoes with a two-bolt cleat interface.

 Road shoes can be slippery at the best of times, and we've all had a brown bike shorts moment walking into a cafe or convenience store.
 Add in rain, puddles or even snow and a bit of extra rubber on the bottom of your shoes could be the difference between laying flat on your back in the middle of a coffee shop and making it to your table.